 - Biological Design and Engineering.
 Engineering of proteins by evolution and design.
 Biocatalysis for sustainable "green" production of pharmaceuticals and specialty chemicals. - Fluid Mechanics and Transport Processes.
 Mechanics of polymeric liquids, microstructured fluids, colloidal dispersions and suspensions, and granular media.
 Transport in heterogeneous media. - Polymer Physics and Chemistry.
 Molecular understanding of polymer melt rheology.
 Optical properties of polymer blends.
 Dynamic modeling of polymer structure and rheology.
 Synthesis of tailored polymers by chemical and biological means. - Biomaterials.
 Synthesis and properties of organic materials designed for use in living systems.
 Therapeutic modification of existing systems. - Cellular Engineering.
 Quantitative analysis and redesign of molecular events governing cell behavior. - Catalysis and Biocatalysis.
 Synthesis of molecular sieves and organic-inorganic hybrid materials.
 Synthesis of inorganic membranes for gas separations and catalysis.
-Biological routes to the synthesis of chemicals. - Complex networks of reactions, cell, and organisms.
+Biological routes to the synthesis of chemicals. - Chemical Dynamics and Surfaces: Kinetic-energy-driven, non-catalytic reactions with applications in plasma processing and astrophysical environments.
+Eley-Rideal reactions and collision-induced dissociation at surfaces.
+Water-splitting and carbon dioxide dissociation at oxides. - Complex networks of reactions, cell, and organisms.
 Studies of microbial communities in environment and interactions of microbial communities with their human host. - Microfluidics.
 Science of single molecules, crystals, and cells.
 Fundamental studies of fluid flow and interfacial phenomena.

-- Applications to diagnostic and therapeutic problems in Global Health. - Electronic Materials and Devices.
-Plasma processing of semiconductors, pattern etching and deposition.
-Modeling and simulation of pattern-dependent effects.
-Chemical reaction dynamics of plasma-surface interactions. - Microplasmas.
-Sources of reactive radicals and ions at high pressures.
-Microreactors for gas conversion/pollutant destruction.
-Synthesis of nanocrystals.
-VUV-excimer radiation emitters. - Nanotechnology.
-Aerosol synthesis of nanoparticles for microelectronic and photovoltaic applications.
-Nanoprobes, nanomechanics, nanofluidics.
-Crystallization in carbon nanotube cavities.
-Synthesis and characterization of quantum dots and nanostructural materials.
-Environmental consequences of nanotechnology. - Environmental Chemical Engineering.
-Physics and chemistry of atmospheric gases and aerosols, bioaerosols, climate change. - Aerosols and Colloids.
+Applications to diagnostic and therapeutic problems in Global Health. - Nanotechnology.
+Aerosol synthesis of nanoparticles for micro-electronic and photovoltaic applications.
+Electrospraying and electrospinning of nanostructured electrolytic materials for energy conversion and desalination.
+Novel electrodes for fuel cells, batteries, and super capacitors.
+Nano-membranes. - Environmental Chemical Engineering.
+Physics and chemistry of atmospheric gases and aerosols, bioaerosols, climate change, bioldegradation of persistent chemicals. - Aerosols and Colloids.
 Nucleation and growth of particles.
 Particle formation and reactions.
 Structure and properties of colloidal dispersions.
 Aerosol and colloidal particle characterization. - Applied Mathematics and Computational Physics.
 Supercomputer applications in fluid mechanics and environmental modeling.
 Concurrent computing.
-Asymptotic analyses of transport processes - Physics of Complex Fluids and Soft Matter.
-Structures, phase transitions, and dynamics of polymers, liquid crystals, surfactant solutions, gels, colloidal dispersions and active matter. - Materials for Energy Technologies.
-Electrochemistry of fuel cells.
-Ion transport through solids.
-Design of thermoelectric materials.
+Asymptotic analyses of transport processes.
+Data analysis and machine learning. - Physics of Complex Fluids and Soft Matter.
+Structures, phase transitions, and dynamics of polymers, liquid crystals, surfactant solutions, gels, colloidal dispersions and active matter. - Nanoscale Thermodynamics and Dynamics.
+Flow and crystalization of materials in nanoscale confinement.
+Wall effects, lattice melting, capillary condensation.
+Structure, transport and charging/ discharging in confined electrolytes.